Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The intermediate regime

-\subsection{The intermediate regime}
+\section{The intermediate regime}

 In our model we have treated so far two experimentally given cases, the nonadiabatic field calibration for He-atom in the present work and the adiabatic field calibration case for He atom in \cite{Kullie:2015} and for H-atom in \cite{Kullie:20181}.
-In both cases we found a good agreement with the experimental result.
+In both cases, we found a good agreement with the experimental result.
 The field calibration of Hofmann et al. \cite{Hofmann:2019} affects a shift to a lower intensity.
-It also causes a shift of the time delay to a smaller value for the same field strength.
-This confirms our tunneling model as seen in eq \ref{TdF}, since the second term vanishes $\tau_{delt}=0$, where both a scattering and multiphoton absorption process are involved.
-A feature of the experimental data (both adiabatic and nonadiabatic, see below fig \ref{Hofdata6}) is the spread of the points.
-This can be due to various reasons, such as pulse length or carrier envelope phase.
-However, as we will see below this can also be caused by intensity fluctuations, where a tunneling contribution a little below the top of the barrier is possible.
+It causes a shift of the time delay to a smaller value for the same field strength.
+This confirms our tunneling model as seen in eq \ref{TdF},\ref{dion}, since the second term vanishes $\tau_{delt}=0$, when both a scattering and multiphoton absorption process are involved.
+A feature of the experimental data (both adiabatic and nonadiabatic, see below Fig. \ref{Hofdata6}) is the spread of the points.
+This can be for a variety of reasons, such as pulse length or carrier envelope phase.
+However, as we will see below, this can also be caused by intensity fluctuations that allow a tunneling contribution slightly below the top of the barrier.

-The two cases can also be viewed as two limits to the field-ionization process.
-This immediately raises the question about what is usually called the intermediate regime, in which both a tunneling contribution and a multiphoton absorption exist.
+The two cases of the field calibration can also be viewed as two limits to the field-ionization process.
+This immediately raises the question about what is usually called the intermediate regime, in which both a tunneling contribution and a multiphoton absorption exist \cite{Ivanov:2005}.